“Negative thoughts are like birds. We can’t stop them from flying near us but we can stop them from making a nest in our

-There’s a mindfulness exercise called “recognising the restless mind,” which clearly demonstrates that thoughts arise objectively— without any help or input from ourselves.
+There’s a mindfulness exercise called “recognising the restless mind,” which clearly demonstrates that thoughts arise by themselves— without any help or input from ourselves.

 Thoughts appear by themselves, linger for a moment and then—if we don’t latch onto them and get involved— they move on again.

-We never have any idea what the next thought will be.
-Its appearance has nothing to do with us.
+You never have any idea what your next thought will be.
+Its appearance has nothing to do with you.

 So, why do we believe they are ours?